rolandodg/phaba-database-manager/README.md

 ## Testing

+This project contains:

++ Unit tests
++ Integration tests

 ### Pre-requirements

 - Create database for testing with corresponding tables.
 Necessary tables for testing can to be known through dataset files (tests/app/data/*.yml files)
 - Specify database connection data, from **configuration parameters** file, is necessary.
 - This library is testing against real database using DBUnit, so **pdo** & **pdo_mysql** PHP extensions have to be installed.

+### Unit tests

+We use @group PHPUnit annotation, with "unit" like group name, for grouping unit tests, so for running unit test you can use command below.

+    path/to/project/root$ vendor/bin/phpunit --group=unit tests/

+### Integration tests

+We use @group PHPUnit annotation, with "integration" like group name, for grouping unit tests, so for running integration test you can use command below.

+    path/to/project/root$ vendor/bin/phpunit --group=integration tests/

 ## Documentation